AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 In today's digital age, creating user-friendly forms is essential for any organization.
 AEM Forms Edge Delivery Services (EDS) lets you create forms using familiar tools like Google Docs and Microsoft Office.

-These forms submit data directly to a Microsoft Excel or Google Sheets file, enabling you to use vibrant ecosystem and robust APIs of Google Sheets, Microsoft Excel, and Microsoft Sharepoint to easily process submitted data or to initiate an existing business workflow.
+These forms submit data directly to a Microsoft Excel or Google Sheets file, enabling you to use vibrant ecosystem and robust APIs of Google Sheets, Microsoft Excel, and Microsoft SharePoint to easily process submitted data or to initiate an existing business workflow.

 AEM Forms provide a block, known as Adaptive Forms Block, to help you easily create forms to capture and store captured data.
 You can create a new AEM project pre-configured with Adaptive Forms Block or add the Adaptive Forms Block to an existing AEM project.